mikarinneoracle/oci-queue-node/README.md

 ### Running locally

-Clone this repo, setup npm and <code>oci cli</code> and modify https://github.com/mikarinneoracle/oci-queue-node/blob/main/index.js#L8 by uncommenting it and removing/commenting lines 10-18 and replace lines 21-22 with Queue details :
+Clone this repo, setup npm and <code>oci cli</code> and modify <a href="https://github.com/mikarinneoracle/oci-queue-node/blob/main/index.js#L8">index.js</a> line 8 by uncommenting it and removing/commenting lines 10-18 and replace lines 21-22 with Queue details :

 <pre>